-- UCD encourages any student with dyscalculia to communicate with UCD ALL in order to receive the necessary supports to manage your student role. - You will be required to provide appropriate Evidence of Disability and attend a Needs Assessment, where the appropriate classroom and exam accommodations will be discussed. - After completing the Needs Assessment, you will be provided with a Certificate of Disability Support which outlines the supports you are availing of in UCD.
-You are encouraged to send this Certificate to your module coordinators/lecturers to inform them about necessary classroom supports and to request exam accommodation for in-trimester exams, in-class tests or locally arranged exams. - You have the option to put 'Learning Difficulty Awareness' on your certificate as a way of disclosing to module coordinators/lecturers should you find this helpful.
+- UCD encourages any student with dyscalculia to communicate with UCD ALL so you can receive the necessary support to manage your student role. - You will be required to provide appropriate Evidence of Disability and attend a Needs Assessment, where the appropriate classroom and exam accommodations will be discussed. - After completing the Needs Assessment, you will be provided with a Certificate of Disability Support which outlines the supports you are availing of in UCD.
+You are encouraged to send this certificate to your module coordinators/lecturers to inform them about necessary classroom supports and to request exam accommodation for end-of-trimester exams, in-class tests or locally arranged exams. - You have the option to put 'Learning Difficulty Awareness' on your certificate as a way of disclosing to module coordinators/lecturers should you find this helpful.